flobee/mumsys-library-default/docs/README.txt

 If you like it, use it, feel free to make it better.
 Commits should be done to the unstable branch.

+Benefits:
+- PHP 7+ (Also PHP 5 support, PHP4 Off!)
+- Speed, speed speed.
+The library dosnt cost much ressources
+- No namespaces
+- No complicated autoloader
+- Nearly a framework but: KISS (Keep It Simple St... develpoper :-) )
+- Has interfaces to be staight.
+Downgrade maintainance time
+- Simple interfaces
+- Convention over configuration
+- Tests are nearly 100% and always a must have
+- For Web and shell

 [![Build Status: stable](https://travis-ci.org/flobee/mumsys-library.svg?branch=stable "Build Status: stable")](https://travis-ci.org/flobee/mumsys-library)
 [![Build Status: testing](https://travis-ci.org/flobee/mumsys-library.svg?branch=testing "Build Status: testing")](https://travis-ci.org/flobee/mumsys-library)